Gabelbombe/paper-cosfromscratch/README.md

 This project is designed as a Terraform module with a tailored API.
 It can be directly integrated into an existing infrastructure adding in a Container Orchestration System.

 Additionally this project provides a self contained `root-example`, that deploys beside the COS with minimal networking infrastructure.
 This example will be used here to roll out the system.

+The following steps will be required:

+ 1. Obtain the source code from github.
+ 2. Build the Machine Image (AMI) for the EC2 instances.
+ 3. Create an EC2 instance key pair.
+ 4. Deploy the infrastructure and the COS.
+ 5. Deploy fabio.
+ 6. Deploy a sample service.